merrafelice/merrafelice.github.io/index.md

 For more information you can look at my [Curriculum Vitae](https://merrafelice.github.io/resume.pdf).

 ## Publications
+Yashar Deldjoo, Tommaso Di Noia, **Felice Antonio Merra**\*, Adversarial Machine Learning in Recommender Systems, The 13th ACM International WSDM Conference, Texas, February 3-7, 2020.

-1. Yashar Deldjoo, Tommaso Di Noia, **Felice Antonio Merra**\*, [Assessing the Impact of a User-Item Collaborative Attack on Class of Users](https://arxiv.org/abs/1908.07968), [*Slide*](https://www.slideshare.net/FeliceAntonioMerra/assessing-the-impact-of-a-user-item-collaborative-attack-on-class-of-users) , The 1st Workshop on the Impact of Recommender Systems with ACM RecSys 2019
+Yashar Deldjoo, Tommaso Di Noia, **Felice Antonio Merra**\*, [Assessing the Impact of a User-Item Collaborative Attack on Class of Users](https://arxiv.org/abs/1908.07968), [*Slide*](https://www.slideshare.net/FeliceAntonioMerra/assessing-the-impact-of-a-user-item-collaborative-attack-on-class-of-users) , The 1st Workshop on the Impact of Recommender Systems with ACM RecSys 2019

 \* Corresponding Author

 ## News
+* **[Highlight]** Tutorial on *Adversarial Machine Learning in Recommender Systems* has been accepted at WSDM2020.
-* I am attending the ACM Summer School on Recommender Systems, Gothenburg, Sweden.
+* Attended the ACM Summer School on Recommender Systems, Gothenburg, Sweden.
 Sept.
 9th - 13th, 2019.
 * If you are interested in my research interestes please send me an email directly.